John Campbell, 1st Baron Campbell: Legal and political career

 Perhaps his most important appearance as a member of parliament (MP) for Stafford was in defence of Lord John Russell's first Reform Bill (1831).
 In a speech, based on Charles James Fox's declaration against constitution-mongering, he supported both the enfranchising and the disfranchising clauses.
 The following year (1832) found Campbell Solicitor General, a knight and member for Dudley.
-Dudley had been enfranchised under the Reform Act of 1832 and so Campbell became the first MP to represent the town in modern history.
+Dudley had been enfranchised under the Reform Act 1832 and so Campbell became the first MP to represent the town in modern history.
 However, his appointment to the post of Attorney General in 1834 led to a by-election, which he lost to Thomas Hawkes.
 John Campbell returned to Parliament swiftly, however, as he was returned by Edinburgh in 1835, which seat he represented until his ennoblement in 1841.
 One of his first acts as Attorney General was the prosecution of a bookseller called Henry Hetherington on the charge of blasphemous libel.
 In this case Campbell gave his opinion that morality depended on divine revelation:

 the vast majority of the population believe that morality depends entirely on revelation; and if a doubt could be raised among them that the ten commandments were given by God from Mount Sinai, men would think they were at liberty to steal, and women would think themselves absolved from the restraints of chastity.

 In 1840 Campbell conducted the prosecution against John Frost, one of the three Chartist leaders who attacked the town of Newport, all of whom were found guilty of high treason.
 Next year, as the Melbourne administration was near its close, Plunkett, the Lord Chancellor of Ireland, was forced to resign, and was succeeded by Campbell, who was raised to the peerage as Baron Campbell, of St Andrews in the County of Fife.
 The post of chancellor Campbell held for only sixteen days, and then resigned it to his successor Sir Edward Sugden.
 It was during the period 1841–1849, when he had no legal duty, except the self-imposed one of occasionally hearing Scottish appeals in the House of Lords, that Lord Campbell turned to literary pursuits.
 He bought Hartrigge House in Jedburgh during this period.
 However, he did take up the cause of the families of railway accident victims in introducing and steering through the Commons, the Fatal Accidents Act 1846, known as Lord Campbell's Act.